 That data can include full names, home addresses, phone numbers, partial Social Security numbers, voting records, birthdates, marital status and more.

+People search sites are a particularly active part of the data sharing community.
 Sites like Spokeo.com, Intelius.com, Whitepages.com, MyLife.com and PeopleFinders.com purchase your personal information and create free accounts or post it publicly.
-Occasional, they charge a fee, but those results show up in search.
+Occasionally, they charge a fee, but those results still show up in search.

-One of the most difficult parts of removing yourself from Internet search engines is tracking down each and every source that is holding onto your personal information.
+One of the most difficult parts of removing your name from internet search engines is tracking down each and every source that is holding onto your personal information.

 This is partially due to data brokers who have constructed interfaces that scrape the web for your personal information from social media, public records, and corporate filings.
 Those companies then create online profiles in your name without ever asking if you wanted one in the first place!

 The easiest way to deal with this is to sign up for a privacy protection service that specializes in removing your information from the internet such as Privacy Bee.
-The company handles all opt-out requests for you and follows up with each and every company in its database of nearly 20,000 websites to ensure they are deleting your personal data.
+The company handles all opt-out requests for you and follows up with each and every company in its database of over 38,000 websites to ensure they are deleting your personal data.

 Google does allow you to request to remove results for outdated search results.
 There are plenty of search results that show up long after changes have been made to the websites they are showing the results for.
-For example, if you were part of a fishing club in university and at one point were featured on the club’s website, Google still may be showing that result in search even if the page has been updated and removed your information.
+For example, if you were part of an intramural club in college and at one point were featured on the club’s website, Google still may be showing that result in searches even if the page has been updated or your information has been removed.

 If this is the case, submit the URL of the erroneous result to Google’s remove outdated content tool.
-This typically takes between 10 and 15 days to remove the URLs.
+It typically takes between 10 and 15 days to remove the URLs.

 Most people looking to remove themselves from search engines are either privacy-focused or have something they want to remove from the results.
-That could be information you don’t want to see a potential employer to see or even family and friends.
+That could be information they don’t want to be seen by a potential employer, family members, or friends.
 A last-ditch effort to “bury” the personal information or bad news attached to your name is to create new content that ranks highly in search engine results.

-The goal is to second whatever you want to hide onto the second or third page of search results by feeding Google’s algorithm with new, relevant content about you.
+The goal is to send whatever content you want to hide onto the second or third page of search results by feeding Google’s algorithm with new, relevant content about you.

 This can be achieved by creating new social media accounts, creating a personal website or blog, writing guest blog posts or crafting press releases under your name on free press release websites such as EIN Presswire.